Packaging ESP-IDF Components

 Publish the Component

-Once uploaded, your component should be viewable on https://components.espressif.com/components/YOUR_NAMESPACE/test_cmp
+Once uploaded, your component should be viewable at https://components.espressif.com/components/<your_default_namespace>/test_cmp.

 Advanced Usages

-What we mentioned above is the basic usage to upload a component.
+What we mentioned above is the basic usage for uploading a component.
 Here are more use cases and tips.

 Filter Component Files

-As a component developer, you may want to choose which files from the component directory will be uploaded to the ESP Component Registry.
-There are two ways to achieve this, either by allowing the processing of .gitignore
+As a component developer, you may want to specify which files from the component directory will be uploaded to the ESP Component Registry.
+There are two ways to achieve this: either by using a .gitignore file or by using manifest filters.

 option in the idf_component.yml